karanchopra1996/stock-trading-engine/README.md

 ## How to Run

+1. Clone the project
-1. Open the project in VS Code.
+2. Open the project in IDE
-2. Compile and run the code using the terminal:
+3. Compile and run the code using the terminal:
    - javac src/StockTradingEngine.java
    - java -cp src StockTradingEngine